The Employment Law Review: Religious Discrimination in International Employment Law

 In 2016, a German court found that a Muslim law trainee had the right to wear a headscarf while working.
-In this case, Aqilah Sandhu began a traineeship with the Bavarian judicial system after completing her state law examinations, but was told in a letter that she was not allowed to interrogate witnesses or appear in courtrooms while wearing her headscarf.
-Ms Sandhu requested an explanation for the rule and was informed that religious clothing or symbols 'can impair the trust in religious neutrality of the administration of justice'.
-The German court agreed with Ms Sandhu that there was no legal basis for banning her from wearing religious dress at work.
+In this case, Aqilah Sandhu began a traineeship with the Bavarian judicial system after completing her state law examinations but was told in a letter that she was not allowed to interrogate witnesses or appear in courtrooms while wearing her headscarf.
+Sandhu requested an explanation for the rule and was informed that religious clothing or symbols 'can impair the trust in religious neutrality of the administration of justice'.
+The German court agreed with Sandhu that there was no legal basis for banning her from wearing religious dress at work.

 iii Important cases

 One of the most important Turkish cases surrounding the headscarf debate occurred in 2005.
 Sahin v.
-Turkey76 was heard before the ECtHR but was largely influenced by the 1989 decisions of the Turkish Constitutional Court.
+Turkey85 was heard before the ECtHR but was largely influenced by the 1989 decisions of the Turkish Constitutional Court.
 The Sahin case involved a medical student who challenged the Turkish bans on wearing Islamic headscarves at universities and state institutions.
-The Court explained that Turkish headscarf bans in schools and public places do not breach the religious freedom of individuals, and held that fundamental freedoms are not violated when a secular country bans the wearing of religious clothing in institutions of higher education.
+The Court explained that headscarf bans in schools and public places do not breach the religious freedom of individuals, and held that fundamental freedoms are not violated when a secular country bans the wearing of religious clothing in institutions of higher education.
 Although the case involved an educational setting, and not an employment setting, it had important implications for headscarf bans in the workplace, as it bolstered general Turkish secularism.

-In shariah courts, a woman's testimony is only worth half that of a man's testimony in capital punishment cases.101 This effectively means that the burden of proof is much higher for women than it is for men.
-In divorce and family law cases, women must generally deputise male relatives to speak on their behalf.102 In other types of cases, such as adultery and rape cases, women are required to solicit either four male witnesses or a direct confession by the perpetrator.103 Although women often ask male relatives to speak on their behalf, these burdensome evidentiary standards frequently discourage women from attempting to seek legal recourse at all.
+In shariah courts, a woman's testimony is only worth half that of a man's testimony in capital punishment cases.111 This effectively means that the burden of proof is much higher for women than it is for men.
+In divorce and family law cases, women must generally deputise male relatives to speak on their behalf.112 In other types of cases, such as adultery and rape cases, women are required to solicit either four male witnesses or a direct confession by the perpetrator.113 Although women often ask male relatives to speak on their behalf, these burdensome evidentiary standards frequently discourage women from attempting to seek legal recourse at all.

-Certain reports suggest that there have been some improvements for women in the workplace since 2005, when Saudi Arabia overhauled its labour laws and instituted special labour courts to adjudicate labour complaints.104 Moreover, as of June 2018, women are permitted to drive.105 Also in 2018, a woman was an anchor for the main evening news broadcast on the national television station for the first time.
-However, Saudi Arabia is still designated as a 'Country of Particular Concern' under the International Religious Freedom Act in view of its engagement in or tolerance of particularly severe violations of religious freedom.106
+Certain reports suggest that there have been some improvements for women in the workplace since 2005, when Saudi Arabia overhauled its labour laws and instituted special labour courts to adjudicate labour complaints.114 Crown prince Mohammed bin Salman has pledged a plan of social liberalisation, promising that the country will return 'to the tolerant, moderate Islam that is open to the world, to all religions and traditions of its people'.115 The ban on women driving was lifted in June 2018.116 Liberalisation efforts include encouraging women to join the workforce, although there is still a system of male guardianship, among other restrictions.117 Despite the promises of liberalisation, Saudi Arabia is still designated as a Country of Particular Concern under the International Religious Freedom Act (most recently redesignated in November 2021) in view of its engagement in, or tolerance of, particularly severe violations of religious freedom.118

 iii Important cases

-Notably, the Indian private sector is not subject to the reservation system.122 Article 17 is the only provision that binds both the public and private sectors, and the Article outlaws untouchability and forbids its practice in any form.123 As such, only victims suffering a discriminatory act by a public body can seek constitutional legal remedies.124 During the past year, Indian religious minorities, including Muslims, have faced extensive discrimination, including violence.125 The rise in violence against non-Hindu Indians is attributed to the rise of Bhatatiya Janata Party, India's Hindu Nationalist Party.126 Raveesh Kumar, a spokesman for the Ministry of External Affairs, rejected a US report that discussed the increased discrimination.
-Mr Kumar stated: 'India is proud of its secular credentials, and its status as the largest democracy and a pluralistic society with a long-standing commitment to tolerance and inclusion.'127
+Notably, the Indian private sector is not subject to the reservation system.135 Article 17 is the only provision that binds both the public and private sectors, and the Article outlaws untouchability and forbids its practice in any form.136 As such, only victims suffering a discriminatory act by a public body can seek constitutional legal remedies.137 Increasingly, religious minorities, including Muslims, have been facing extensive discrimination, including violence.138 The rise in violence against non-Hindu Indians is attributed to the rise of the Bhatatiya Janata Party, India's Hindu nationalist party.139 In December 2019, the Modi administration passed the Citizenship (Amendment) Act (CAA), which provides preference for non-Muslims seeking Indian citizenship.140 As at December 2021, the CAA has not yet been implemented.141 The CAA, coupled with the Modi government's push for national citizenship verification and registration systems, has increased discriminatory violence against and distress of Muslims in India.142 Raveesh Kumar, a spokesman for the Ministry of External Affairs, rejected a US report that discussed the increased discrimination.
+Mr Kumar stated: 'India is proud of its secular credentials, and its status as the largest democracy and a pluralistic society with a long-standing commitment to tolerance and inclusion.'143

 iii Important cases